sbridges/ledgerble/README.md

 Download the [latest release](https://github.com/sbridges/ledgerble/releases/latest), unzip it and run ledgerble.exe

-If ledgerble isn't on your path, you can point to the ledger executable in the Options screen.
+If ledger isn't on your path, you can point to the ledger executable in the Options screen.

 After starting, use the "Files" menu to select and open your ledger file.